Academic Master

 • Teachers in the United States were required to support students and train them to enable them to learn computers.

-• Teachers and classrooms in general are encouraged to have the most modern computers, that will be multimedia in nature, in their classrooms.
+• Teachers and classrooms in general are encouraged to have the most modern computers, which will be multimedia in nature, in their classrooms.

 • All these classrooms will be connected to the ‘information superhighway.’